gap-packages/sotgrps/README.md

 In particular, with SOTGroup(n, i), we construct the i-th group of order n in our list.

-IdSOTGroup(group) returns the group ID in line with SOTgroup(n, i), namely, the position of the input group of order n in the list constructed by AllSOTGroups(n).
+IdSOTGroup(group) returns the group ID in line with SOTGroup(n, i), namely, the position of the input group of order n in the list constructed by AllSOTGroups(n).